sanyer/ghostty/README.md

 > purposely contain sensitive information, but it does contain the full
 > stack memory of each thread at the time of the crash.
 This information
 > is used to rebuild the stack trace but can also contain sensitive data
-> depending when the crash occurred.
+> depending on when the crash occurred.